Mark-MDO47/RubberBandGun/sounds/README.md

 | by-nc/3.0/ | 165483__timbre__glitch-voice-ep-mp3.mp3 | https://freesound.org/s/165483/ | timbre |
 | zero/1.0/ | 162814__timgormly__spaceship-4.aiff | https://freesound.org/s/162814/ | timgormly |
 | by-nc/3.0/ | 91296__timbre__bwaang-2-reverb.mp3 | https://freesound.org/s/91296/ | timbre |

-# Text-to-Speech Robotic Sounds

-The Rubber Band Gun speaks to you when you want to configure the sounds or LED patterns.
-I used the "original" eSpeak text-to-speak program version 1.48.04.
-This produces sounds with a robotic flavor, which I wanted.

-The original eSpeak text to speech code and compiled versions can be found at http://espeak.sourceforge.net/
-- Kudos to (email) jonsd at users dot sourceforge dot net for creating eSpeak

-Note that eSpeak project is inactive since disappearance of Jonathan Duddington.

-Active development and support now happens in eSpeak NG project https://github.com/espeak-ng/espeak-ng, maintained by Reece H. Dunn.
-- Kudos to Reece H. Dunn for continuing the good work

-A web implementation of eSpeak can be found as below; it is great fun, and just one of many text-to-text and text-to-speech engines on the site. https://lingojam.com/RobotVoiceGenerator

-## Processing Text-to-Speech Robotic Sounds

-I used the program RobotSounds.py to read StateTable_minimal.xlsx (which contains the text to generate) and make a Linux "bash" script that makes the sounds.
-- The bash script generates all the individual *.wav sound files and also a combined totString.wav.
-- - totString.wav separates the sounds by having "Ah.
-Ah.
-Ah." between each one so I could find the boundaries.
-- - You can do the Audacity processing either one at a time or using the totString.wav file
-- - The bash file invokes the "original" eSpeak program version 1.48.04.
-- I think the bash file could easily be converted to a Windows *.bat file.

-After creating the text-to-speech audio file(s), this is how I processed them to make them even more robotic:
-- open file in Audacity, set to mono if not already set
-- duplicate the track (select track, then Edit->Duplicate)
-- reverse one of the tracks (select track, then Effect->Reverse)
-- select reversed track and change pitch (Effect->ChangePitch, choose -2 semitones)
-- for both tracks one at a time, echo effect (Effect->Echo, choose DelayTime about 0.01 sec and DecayFactor about 0.5)
-- select reversed track and reverse it back to normal order (select track, then Effect->Reverse)
-- select both tracks (ctrl-A) then render (Tracks->Mix->MixAndRender)
-- save as 22050Hz mono, "WAV (microsoft) signed 16-bit PCM"

-Audacity can be found at https://www.audacityteam.org/